DhabiaKM/Alt-Realities-Final-Project/docs/index.md

 **Scene 2: Corridor**

+Sounds:
-- A bit more intense music
+- Sad nostalgiac music

 This is all main character inner monologue.